DeFlanko/PersonalTools/Powershell/README.md

 ```
 <#
   .Synopsis
-    Short Description of what it does
+    Short description of what it does

   .Syntax
     How to use goes here

   .Description
-    Long Description in detail
+    Long description in detail

   .Parameters
-    "any -switches?"
+    Any -switches?

   .Inputs
     Any inputs?